domschoen/d2spa/README.md

 Description above gives the goal of the project.
 Current state is far from that.
 It's a working SPA app but with limited features compare to the goal.

 ## Usage
-d2spa has been build to work with D2SPAServer but if you want to try it without you can do it by changing the property usesD2SPAServer in Application.conf
+d2spa has been build to work with D2SPAServer which should be up and running

 Go to the project directory and issue those commands:
 ```